bitsai/jarvis/README.md

     spotify track <query>: play specified track
     spotify tracks <query>: list top 5 track results for the query

-* Currently, queries only return US-available results.
-To change this, please update the "country" var in src/jarvis/commands/spotify.clj.
+* By default, queries only return results available in the US.
+To change this, please update :country in .lein-env.

 ### Wolfram Alpha